HBIbidunni/alx-low_level_programming/0x17-doubly_linked_lists/README.md

          };

-For this project, I am required to input the Prototypes of all my functions in the header file ``lists.h``
+For this project, I am required to input the Prototypes of all my functions in the header file ``lists.h``.
+Please have a look at my codes above, I am very open to suggestions and comments.